nicole-baltodano/Ultra-High-Carbon-Steel-Micrographs/README.md

----
-title: "Multimodal Classification of Microconstituents in Heat-Treated Steel"
+# "Multimodal Classification of Microconstituents in Ultra High Carbon Steel"
-output: html_document
----

 ## 📌 Overview
 This project applies a **multimodal deep learning approach** to classify microconstituents in high-carbon steel micrographs.
 It integrates **Convolutional Neural Networks (CNNs)** for image-based classification and a **Multilayer Perceptron (MLP)** for numerical/tabular data to improve prediction accuracy.